About the Program

 Clinical Programs and Training

-Residents will be introduced to innovative technology and techniques in their clinical training at UPMC and UPCI.
+Residents will be introduced to innovative technology and techniques in their clinical training at Hillman.
 The Mary Hillman Jennings Radiation Oncology Center at UPMC Shadyside, the hub of our residency training, houses some of the most advanced radiation oncology technology in the country.
 Radiation technologies and techniques available include:

 - Stereotactic cranial and body surgery